Consensys/secureum-diligence-bootcamp/day2/exercise2/README.md

-# Exercise 2: Annotating Open Zeppelin
+# Exercise 2: Annotating OpenZeppelin contracts

-This exercise is more open ended.
+This exercise is more open-ended.
 Feel free to pick one or more of the following OpenZeppelin contracts and add any annotations you see fit:

 - ERC20 (https://docs.openzeppelin.com/contracts/4.x/erc20)
 - ERC20Votes (https://docs.openzeppelin.com/contracts/4.x/api/token/erc20#ERC20Votes)